Native Dynamic SQL

 Benefits of Native Dynamic SQL

 - Easy to Use Codes: In comparison to DBMS_SQL package, the native dynamic SQL is much easy to use.
 This is mainly because it is incorporated in the SQL itself.
 It is equivalent to using Static SQL within a PL/SQL code.
 Also native dynamic SQL code is more compact and readable than DBMS_SQL package.
-The latter requires large amount of codes due to strict sequential procedures that need to be followed making it more complex.
+The latter requires large amount of codes due to strict sequential procedures.
+It makes it more complex.

-- Improvement In The Performance Of The Code: Since there is a built-in support for native dynamic SQL in the PL/SQL interpreter hence the programs that use it are more efficient than those using DBMS_SQL package.
-Basically native dynamic SQL combines the steps involving preparation, binding & execution into one operation reducing the procedure call & data copying overhead in turn improving the performance.
+- Improvement In The Performance Of The Code: There is a built-in support for native dynamic SQL in the PL/SQL interpreter.
+Thus the programs that use it are more efficient than those using DBMS_SQL package.
+Basically native dynamic SQL combines the steps involving preparation, binding & execution into one operation.
+This reduces the procedure call & data copying overhead in turn improving the performance.

-- Support for User-Defined Types: Unlike DBMS_SQL package, the native dynamic SQL supports all kinds of user-defined types like user-defined objects, REFs & collections.
+- Support for User-Defined Types: Unlike DBMS_SQL package, the native dynamic SQL supports all kinds of user-defined types.
+For instance user-defined objects, REFs & collections.